Pavan755/To-Do_List/README.md

-# To-Do_List
-"If you spend too much time thinking about a thing, you’ll never get it done."
-                                                                          by Bruce Lee

 # 📝 To-Do List Web App

+> “If you spend too much time thinking about a thing, you’ll never get it done.”
+> — *Bruce Lee*

 A clean, modern, and responsive To-Do List web application built with **HTML**, **CSS**, and **JavaScript**.
 This project helps users plan, manage, and keep track of their daily tasks, with features like editing, checking off completed items, and deleting all entries—while persisting data using `localStorage`.